maddigits/maddigits.github.com/_posts/2012-08-06-guice-and-junit.md

 ---
 layout: post
 title: "Guice and JUnit"
-description: "it could be a lovy story &hearts;"
+description: "it could be a love story &hearts;"
 category: code
 tags: [guice, java, junit]
 ---